License Plate Reader Policy

 - Time

-Each Flock Safety customer will designate one or more “administrators” who are the custodians and head administrators of the LPR systems and its operation.
-Each customer’s data is accessible to the administrator(s) and designees.
+Each Flock Safety customer designate one or more “administrators” who are the custodians and head administrators of the LPR systems and its operation.
+Each customer’s data is accessible to the administrator(s) and authorized end-users (together, “users”).

-To provide customer support and address system issues, Flock Safety has designated CJIS-certified engineers who are able to access customer LPR systems.
+To provide customer support and address system issues, Flock Safety has designated CJIS-certified engineers who are able to access CJIS data and other designated individuals who are able to access other system data (“priveledged administrators”).

-All queries of the LPR system will be stored for auditing purposes, including:
+All queries of the LPR system are stored for auditing purposes, including:

 - Username